hashicorp/terraform/website/source/docs/configuration/interpolation.html.md

   * `concat(list1, list2, ...)` - Combines two or more lists into a single list.
      Example: `concat(aws_instance.db.*.tags.Name, aws_instance.web.*.tags.Name)`

+  * `dirname(path)` - Returns all but the last element of path, typically the path's directory.

   * `distinct(list)` - Removes duplicate items from a list.
 Keeps the first occurrence of each element, and removes subsequent occurrences.
 This